cutthroat78/sionnach.xyz/content/cod-zombies-challenges.md

 - No Power Challenge
 - 115 Challenge
   - [Kino Der Toten, But I Attempt The Iconic 115 Challenge - FPSpsycho](https://www.youtube.com/watch?v=q5f2NMPZPQM)
+- Rotational Room Challenge
+  - Every round you must move into the next room of the map

 ## Mods